anthonyandrei/Schedoosh/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEAT]"
+title: ''
-labels: ''
+labels: enhancement
 assignees: CyberEzpertz

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What is the feature, and what problem does it aim to solve/add to the site?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature and what does it add to the site?

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.